devopstrainings/linux-basics-katakoda/linux-adminstration/step3.md

 ----

-Now the user can execute the commands as normal user
+Now the user can execute the commands as normal user by using sudo privilege